 For many businesses, especially in retail and ecommerce, January can be a dead month -- even in a good economy.
 Employee morale may plummet, and yours may not be so upbeat, either.

 How can you ?
 Here are seven suggestions:

 - Have a clearance party.
 If you need to clear out leftovers from holiday time, make an event out of it.
 Maybe give customers who turn up first pick of your new merchandise, too.

 - Take a poll.
 Now is a great time to involve customers -- letting them help shape your plans for 2012.
 Give limited-time coupons to participants and up your winter traffic.
 Then, when you give customers exactly what they asked for, they'll flock back.

 - Trim expenses.
 This lull is a great time to revisit all those niggling little costs that bug you, but you never have time to address.
 Get new, competitive bids on your phone service, insurance, copying, shipping, accounting and any other outsourced, independent services.
 Remember, spending less grows your net income just as much as selling more does.

 - Network.
 Take advantage of the downtime to get to those networking events you've been meaning to attend.
-Or maybe start a new mastermind group of local business owners and play host.
+Or maybe start a new of local business owners and play host.

 - Learn.
 Take a class, attend a conference, or connect with a mentor.
 Read more widely to understand trends in your industry.
-Make sure you're keeping up with the technology you need for success -- if you're boggled by how to make your website more mobile-friendly or how to create an app, now's the time to solve it.
+Make sure you're keeping up with the technology you need for success -- if you're boggled by how to or how to create an app, now's the time to solve it.
 Increasing your knowledge and skills now will lay the groundwork for success in 2012, no matter what the economy does.

 How will you beat the January blues?
 Leave a comment and add your strategy to the list.